-The company went public in 1988, but their stock didn’t really take off until 2012.
+The company went public in 1988, but its stock didn’t really take off until 2012.

-Today, 3D Systems makes many different types of 3D printing products.
+Today, 3D Systems makes 3D printers, software, and custom 3D printing solutions.

-However, their shares eventually dropped.
-However, the stock had a breakout moment again at the beginning of January 2021, reaching a 5 year high.
+Although shares eventually dropped, the stock had a breakout moment again at the beginning of January 2021, reaching a five-year high.

 This breakout happened when 3D systems announced that they would be expanding their headquarters in South Carolina.

-If they can maintain this momentum, they could become a great long-term addition to your portfolio.
+If it can maintain this momentum, it could become a fantastic long-term addition to your portfolio.

 Stratasys (NASDAQ: SSYS)

-Stratasys develops 3D printer and manufacturing systems for companies in a variety of industries.
+Stratasys develops 3D printers and manufacturing systems for enterprises in a variety of industries.

-Their systems work with many different materials, and they are particularly popular for creating prototypes.
+Its systems work with many different materials, and the company is particularly popular for creating prototypes.

-The company was originally founded in Minnesota and went public in 1994.
+The company was initially founded in Minnesota and went public in 1994.

-In 2012, Stratasys merged with an Israeli company called Objet, and moved their headquarters to Israel.
+In 2012, Stratasys merged with Israeli company Objet and moved its headquarters to Israel.

-Stratasys stock has spiked in the beginning of 2021 but has fallen away since.
+Its stock has spiked at the beginning of 2021 but has fallen away since.

 Investors have been very interested in the 3D printing market in general, and Stratasys is a company that already has a strong customer base.